nviennot/reversing-mono4k/writeup/part2/README.md

 Part 2: Planning the read of the external flash
 ==============================================

+In the [previous part](../part1/README.md), we discovered the hardware.

 ## Discovering the MCU and external flash wiring

 We'd like to start running some code on the MCU.
 Let's pick a simple task.